jakubfiala/atrament/README.md

 ### Stroke start/end

-These events don't provide any data - they just inform that a stroke has started/finished.
+These events inform that a stroke has started/finished.
+They also return `x` and `y` properties denoting where on the canvas the event occurred.

 ```js
 sketchpad.addEventListener('strokestart', () => console.info('strokestart'));